lucadevitis/lucadevitis.github.io/_posts/2020-11-20-what-is-devops.md

 cover_credits: Luca De Vitis|/assets/images/posts/cover-devops-principles-01.svg

 ---
-In this post I want to talk about my stance on hiring a *<q>DevOps Engineer</q>*, why I believe it looks **quite bad** for a business to advertise for a position in *that* role, and if I identify as DevOps Engineer.
+In this post I want to talk about my perspective on hiring a *<q>DevOps Engineer</q>*, why I believe it looks **quite bad** for a business to advertise for a position in *that* role, and if I identify as DevOps Engineer.